bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-08-05-now-voyager.md

+---
+layout: post
+title: Now, Voyager
+published: true
+date: 2021-08-05
+readtime: true
+categories: ['RE-RELEASES']
+tags: [Drama, Romance]
+metadata: 'USA 1942, 117 mins<br> Director: Irving Rapper'
+pdf: '2021-08-05-now-voyager.pdf'
+---
-Nervous spinster Charlotte Vale (Bette Davis) is stunted from growing up under the heel of her puritanical Boston Brahmin mother (_My Fair Lady’_s Gladys Cooper), and remains convinced of her own unworthiness until a kindly psychiatrist (_Notorious_’s Claude Rains) gives her the confidence to venture out into the world on a South American cruise.
+Nervous spinster Charlotte Vale (Bette Davis) is stunted from growing up under the heel of her puritanical Boston Brahmin mother (_My Fair Lady_’s Gladys Cooper), and remains convinced of her own unworthiness until a kindly psychiatrist (_Notorious_’s Claude Rains) gives her the confidence to venture out into the world on a South American cruise.

 Onboard, she finds her footing with the help of an unhappily married man (_Casablanca_’s Paul Henreid).
 Their thwarted love affair may help Charlotte break free of her mother’s grip— but will she find fulfilment as well as independence?